Danieli: History

 Danieli’s origins date to 1914 when two brothers Mario and Timo Danieli acquired the Angelini Steelworks in Brescia, Italy, one of the first companies to use the electric arc furnace for steel making.
 In 1929, Mario Danieli transferred part of the steelworks to Buttrio to manufacture tools for forging plants and auxiliary machines for rolling mills.

 After World War II, led by Luigi Danieli, the company changed its name to Danieli & C and started designing and manufacturing equipment for the steel industry, a turning point that contributed to strengthening the Italian steel industry’s competitiveness in Europe in the Sixties and Seventies.

 In the second half of the Seventies, a crisis affected the entire steel industry due to an excess production capacity.
 Luigi Danieli (1915-1993), who held a degree in Engineering from the University of Padua (Italy), adopted a different strategy and led the company to gradually pass from the production of machines for the steel-making industry to the production of turnkey plants.
 In 1976 the company won the design and production of a 500,000-ton steel plant in Brandenburg, in the former East Germany, beating the competition of the Krupp company with a 3% lower bid.
 The total value of the order was approximately 200 billion Italian lire.
 Since 1977 Luigi Danieli has been working together with Cecilia and Anna Chiara, two of his four daughters.
 In 1979, Danieli’s turnover was over 130 billion Italian lire (80% of which was made abroad) and the company employed 1,600 people.

 Specialized in the production of mini-mills according to the needs of final consumers, in 1983 its production reached one million tons per year.
 In the same period, it won contracts in the USSR and North Africa.

 In 1984, the company was listed on the Milan Stock Exchange.
 In 1985 Danieli completed the first direct rolling plant for quality steel in the USA.
-In the mid-eighties the steel industry again encountered difficulties.
-A different strategy emerged within the Danieli family in order to remain competitive: Cecilia, who held a degree in Economics and Business from the University of Trieste (ltaly), and Gianpietro Benedetti were in favor of a major restructuring, in line with a strategy of internationalization and expansion of products.
+In the mid-eighties, the steel industry again encountered difficulties.
+A different strategy emerged within the Danieli family in order to remain competitive: Cecilia, who held a degree in Economics and Business from the University of Trieste (Italy), and Gianpietro Benedetti were in favor of a major restructuring, in line with a strategy of internationalization and expansion of products.
 The rest of the family had a different point of view.
 Eventually, 58% of the ordinary shares were sold to SIND (Società Impianti Industriali), held 50% by Cecilia Danieli and 50% by Gianpietro Benedetti.